carpentries-incubator/astronaut-data-analysis-fair/README.md

 containing various improvements made on the ["not so good" software project](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-good) we start the course with.

-The code analyses data on spacewalks by looking at time astronauts spent in space as well as the country the space mission originated from.
+The code analyses data on spacewalks by looking at the time astronauts spent in space, crew sizes and the country space missions originated from.

 ### Authors